-OK, this blog title somewhat jests – the commonly levelled criticisms that The Force Awakens was a rehash aren’t fair, or relevant to the actual flaws with the film.
-But still, there’s nothing quite like nailing your feelings firmly to the mast…
+OK, this blog title somewhat jests – Starkiller Base aside, the common criticism that The Force Awakens was a rehash isn’t as entirely fair as the popular narrative suggests, or indeed relevant to the actual flaws with the film.
+Still, there’s no question that the experience of watching Episode VII felt remarkably familiar…

 I’ve been guardedly optimistic about how The Last Jedi is shaping up.
 It looks like it will address some of the issues raised by TFA (if not all) and Rian Johnson’s pedigree would indicate that the film is in safer hands than Abram’s initial entry ever was.
 So the news that Abrams is returning to the vacated director’s spot for Episode IX is disappointing to say the least.